hendrikwout/pynacolada/README.md

 they cannot load all those 'terrabytes' into memory at once.
-The PynaColaDa-tool now provides the best of both worlds: it allows to perform any arbitrary pre-defined or user-defined custom function/analysis on a massively HUGE dataset very easily, with great performance (from the numpy/matlib library), and WITHOUT the memory restrictions!
+The PynaColaDa-tool now provides the best of both worlds: it allows to perform any arbitrary pre-defined or user-defined custom function/analysis on a massively HUGE dataset very easily, with great performance (interfacing with the numpy library), and WITHOUT the memory restrictions!
 As it both directly 'reads from' and 'writes to' NetCDF format, it allows to easily scroll through your data analysis, i.e. with ncview.